tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Memento Mori

+1/Day

+Reroll (or force a reroll) of any die roll (for example, an attack roll for or against a PC, a roll to determine targets, one d10 in a d100 roll, a damage die; etc.).
+If the reroll fails, gain a +1 bonus to saves until your next full heal-up.

+**Quirk:** Forgetful.

+---

 #### Momentous Harmony

 The pendant brings out the best in other magic items you carry, so that their quirks turn more positive, or at least become weaker if they cause trouble.
 If you go over your magic item limit, the pendant ceases to function (including the default bonus) and the formerly subdued magic items express themselves with renewed fervor.